Information about the Department of Screen and Media Industry Placements

-Placements between students and industry partners may be student or industry initiated and usually takes one of three forms –
+Placements between students and Industry Partners may be student- or industry-initiated and usually take one of three forms –

-• The industry partner sends in a description of a placement available for a third year or honours students majoring in Screen and Media and it is posted on the Department of Screen and Media website.
-Interested students will then select a posted placement, consult with the topic coordinator and then ring the industry partner for an interview.
+- The Industry Partner sends in a description of a Placement available for a third year or honours student majoring in Screen and Media and it is posted on the Department of Screen and Media website.
+Interested students will then select a posted Placement, consult with the Topic Coordinator and then ring the Industry Partner for an interview.

-Students need to think about what they are hoping to get out of the placement and to research the companies or organizations they are interested in doing the placement with.
-Once students have identified the potential industry partner/s they need to allow at least six weeks before the start of the placement so that the required paperwork can be finalized.
+Whichever way the Placement is initiated, the Industry Partner has the option to select or refuse the student, preferably after an interview.
+We consider the interview process a valuable learning experience for our students and a necessary safety valve for our Partners.
+Students need to think about what they are hoping to get out of the Placement and to research the companies or organizations they are interested in working with.
+Once a student has identified a potential Industry Partner/s, at least six weeks lead time is required before the start of the Placement so that the required paperwork can be finalized.

-After placement descriptions have been approved by the Topic Coordinator, Alison Wotherspoon, firstname.lastname@example.org a contract is prepared and sent to the industry partner to sign and complete the details of the placement.
-It is then signed by the student, the Topic Coordinator and Faculty.
-Placement administration is organised with Lynn Vanzo, Humanities Work Integrated Learning Administrator – email@example.com or phone: 8201 5876.
-Please contact Lynn for further information regarding the contract or insurance.
+After Placement Descriptions have been approved by the Topic Coordinator, Dr Alison Wotherspoon, email@example.com a contract is prepared and sent to the industry partner to sign and complete the details of the Placement.
+The contract is then signed by the student, the Topic Coordinator and Faculty.
+Placement administration is organised with Ellen Giles, Humanities Work Integrated Learning Administrator – firstname.lastname@example.org or phone: 8201 3034.
+Please contact Ellen for further information regarding the contract or insurance.

 The Topic Coordinator assesses the student for their mark (which is either a Non Graded Pass or Fail) and maintains ongoing relationships with the industry partners.

-In addition to the 100 hours on the job, we require that students develop a set of goals with the industry partner or supervisor from the partnering organisation.
-This ensures that both parties are clear on what is expected through the placement description and the student's goals statement.
-The students meet with the Topic Coordinator, Alison Wotherspoon, during the course of the placement for progress reports and discussion.
+In addition to the 120 hours on the job, we require that students develop a set of goals with the industry partner or supervisor from the partnering organisation.
+This ensures that both parties are clear on what is expected through the Placement description and the student's Goals Statement.
+The students meet with the Topic Coordinator, Alison Wotherspoon, during the course of the Placement for progress reports and discussion.
 These seminars allow the students to share work experiences with one another and collectively sort through the various challenges.

 (08) 8201 2290